qing10101/el4ner_scu/README.md

 ## ✨ Key Features

-- **🧠 Ensemble Learning**: Aggregates outputs from multiple sLLMs (Phi-3, GLM-4, Qwen2) to enhance accuracy and robustness.
+- **🧠 Ensemble Learning**: Aggregates outputs from multiple sLLMs (Phi-3, Mistral, Qwen2) to enhance accuracy and robustness.
 - **🚀 Training-Free**: Relies entirely on **In-Context Learning (ICL)**, eliminating the need for expensive and time-consuming fine-tuning.
 - **🔬 Fair & Quantitative Evaluation**: Includes a script to calculate Precision, Recall, and F1-score against the WNUT17 test set, ensuring all models have access to the same ICL examples.
 - **🖥️ VRAM-Efficient Scripts**: Intelligently loads and unloads models sequentially, allowing complex comparisons with multiple large models to run on a single 48GB GPU.